 Would you still be smoking if it did to your outside, what it does to your inside?
 Watch out for the Tobacco Industry’s clever marketing tactics – don’t be fooled – smoking can’t be fun if it’s a KILLER – […]

-If you are a smoker, giving up smoking is the best present you can give yourself and your family.
-There are techniques you can try to help you join the increasing numbers of smokers who are quitting for good.
-Need more reasons […]
+If you are a smoker, giving up smoking is the best present you can give yourself and your loved ones.
+There are proven techniques you can try to help you join the increasing numbers of smokers who are quitting for […]

 On World No Tobacco Day (31st May) this year, South Africa’s tobacco control organisations call on the National Department of Health to finalise amendments to the Tobacco Products Control Act, as the country works towards reducing tobacco consumption to less than 10% of the population.
 Lorraine Govender (CANSA Advocacy Team) will be taking part in a media briefing regarding World No Tobacco Day, taking place on the 30th May 2017.
 On behalf of CANSA, she will be presenting on current statistics and the harms inflicted by tobacco.
 Other presentations will be from Department of Health and National Council Against Smoking.